CPEC fact sheet: 2013-2020 by IMC & Wali Zahid

 The Gwadar airport will cost Rs 29 billion while the Gwadar motorway will cost Rs 150 billion.
 About 50,000 jobs will be created in Gwadar.

-How CPEC will benefit China: This maps above tells us why CPEC – an OBOR project – is of central importance to China and why this is likely to go ahead at all costs.
+How CPEC will benefit China: This maps above tells us why CPEC – a BRI project – is of central importance to China and why this is likely to go ahead at all costs.
 A 13,000km sea-based route to be replaced by a safer 2,000+km land-based route for transportation of goods to Hormuz Strait in Persian Gulf.
 Source: SCMP

 When Chinese Leadership style meets Pakistani: Wali’s Talk PPt for China Mobile/ Zong strategy team

-The map below tells us the time reduced for transporting Chinese goods and energy to Persian Gulf: From 45 days to less than 10 days.
+The map above tells us the time reduced for transporting Chinese goods and energy to Persian Gulf: From 45 days to less than 10 days.

 1 Sept: PM Sharif inaugurates Rs 4.7 billion 174km Sibi-Kohlu Highway.
 This will become the shortest route from Quetta to D.G.
 Khan from the current 600km journey.